Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 TipTip

-The rise in telecommuting could be partly due to an increased belief that remote employees are even more productive than their in-office counterparts.
-In a 2020 McKinsey & Co. study, 41% of respondents felt they were more productive working at home than in an office.
-It also reported that many employees have grown more confident in their ability to work from home since the start of the coronavirus pandemic.
+The rise in telecommuting could be partly due to an increased belief that remote workers are more productive than their in-office counterparts.
+In a 2020 McKinsey & Co. study, 41 percent of respondents felt they were more productive working at home than in an office.
+The study also reported that many employees grew more confident in their ability to work from home as the pandemic persisted.

-Complementing McKinsey’s results, a study from WFH Research found that only 13.5% of people working remotely believe their efficiency levels have decreased.
+Complementing McKinsey’s results, a 2022 study from WFH Research found that only 13.5 percent of people working remotely believe their efficiency levels have decreased.
+And previous Gallup research found that employees who spend at least some time working remotely are more likely than those who never telecommute to have high employee morale and engagement.

 “It is unclear from those relationships whether telecommuting increases engagement or [if] workers who telecommute (and tend to be more highly educated, white-collar employees) are more likely to be engaged in their work in general,” the study’s authors wrote.
 “Regardless of the causality, Gallup research has consistently demonstrated that companies with a more engaged workforce tend to do better in a variety of business outcomes, including productivity, profitability and customer engagement.”